 11th Floor, 85 Chung-hsiao E. Road Sec 6 Taipei R.O.C.
-Tel: 886-(02)-2786-3022 Fax: (02)-2786-2674

-VIII.
 STATE APPROVAL DISCLOSURE STATEMENT

 The Dharma Realm Buddhist Association Sangha & Laity Training Programs is a private institution, located at 2001 Talmage Road, Talmage, California, 95481-0217.
 This school first received approval to operate on February 18, 1982, under the California Superintendent of Public Instruction provisions, Section 94311D of the California Education Code.
-In 1995, these Programs were granted Approval to Operate by the Council for Private Postsecondary & Vocational Education, under the California Private Postsecondary & Vocational Education, under the California Private Postsecondary & Vocational Education Reform Act of 1989 and are currently approved by the subsequent California Bureau for Private Postsecondary Education.
-Approval to Operate does not imply any endorsement or recommendation by the State or by the Bureau.
+In 1995, these Programs were granted Approval to Operate by the Council for Private Postsecondary & Vocational Education, under the California Private Postsecondary & Vocational Education Reform Act of 1989, and are currently approved by the subsequent California Bureau for Private Postsecondary Education.
+Approval to Operate means compliance with state standards as set forth in the California Private Postsecondary Education Act of 2009.